Alfresco/docs-alfresco/content-services/community/admin/auth-sync.md

 > **Important:** Support for Microsoft Office depends on the authentication mechanism provided by the `external` subsystem.
 See [External authentication and SSO](#extauthsso) for more information.

-> **Important:** SAML Single Sign On can be used for Community Edition and Alfresco Office Services.
-SAML Single Sign On is not fully implemented when mapping a PC network drive over WebDAV, i.e. to either `<alfresco_host>/alfresco/webdav` or `<alfresco_host>/alfresco/aos` endpoints.
-As a workaround, a PC user should use SAML to login to Community Edition before mapping the drive, otherwise the map request may fail.

 > **Note:** If you're using a proxy (load balancer) with Kerberos authentication, either:

 * Use the `external` authentication subsystem and set up the proxy to implement `kerberos`